 What is the Meaning of “Community Nurturing?”

 As an analogy, consider National Public Radio (NPR), which is a nonprofit with hundreds of affiliated radio stations across the United States.
 They offer radio programming and periodically ask listeners for donations.
-An important distinction between NPR and the Perpetual Fundraising Engine is that instead of providing programming for a general audience, we are providing an ongoing content stream regarding a specific topic: Your unique nonprofit story.
+An important distinction between NPR and the Perpetual Fundraising Engine is that instead of providing programming for a general audience, you would be providing an ongoing content stream regarding a specific topic: Your unique nonprofit story.

 What is the Limit to the Amount of Fundraising?

 Through continuous marketing, advertising and fundraising campaigns, the Perpetual Fundraising Engine is designed to generate increased funding for your nonprofit with each new year as the community continues to expand.
 The upper limit of fundraising is determined by how large the community can become.
-How large the community can become is determined by how many people we can reach and engage by marketing and advertising your nonprofit story.
+How large the community can become is determined by how many people can be reached and engaged by marketing and advertising your nonprofit story.
 Hence, national campaigns produce larger communities and fundraising than local campaigns.
 And global campaigns can produce larger communities and fundraising than national campaigns.
-At a minimum, we conceive and execute national marketing and advertising campaigns with the Perpetual Fundraising Engine.
+At a minimum, be sure to conceive and execute national marketing and advertising campaigns with the Perpetual Fundraising Engine.
 Read more: Perpetual Fundraising Engine.

 What is the “Hybrid Fundraising”

-The “Hybrid Fundraising” noted on the Services page is a broad term meant to embrace the many different ways Nonprofit Fire may raise funds for your nonprofit.
+“Hybrid Fundraising” is a broad term meant to embrace different ways funds may be raised for your nonprofit through community building.
 Although crowdfunding may be used for many nonprofits, there also exists the potential for raising money for certain nonprofits through specific services, special products and/or unique projects that pertain to a nonprofit’s mission and story.